Multi-Robot Trajectory Planning with Feasibility Guarantee and Deadlock Resolution: An Obstacle-Dense Environment: Conclusion

 \section{Conclusion}

-This work has proposed a novel multi-robot trajectory planning method for obstacle-dense environments wherein the collision avoidance is guaranteed and the deadlock among robots is resolved.
-In contrast to state-of-the-art works, the proposed method's performance of safety and deadlock resolution in cluttered scenarios can be ensured by theoretical proof and validated by comprehensive simulations and hardware experiments.
+This work has proposed a novel multi-robot trajectory planning method for obstacle-dense environments, where the collision avoidance is guaranteed and potential deadlocks are resolved online.
+Comprehensive simulations and hardware experiments have been conducted to validate the proposed method.
+However, a theoretical guarantee on the resolution of deadlocks or even livelocks remains open, which is part of our ongoing work.